-If you like chocolate, truffles and drinking some of the world’s best red wine while gazing out over the alps, Piedmont is the place for you.
+Do you like chocolate, truffles, and drinking some of the world’s best red wine while gazing out over the Alps?
+If so, Piedmont is the place for you!

-All it took was a wine harvest, the charm of the elegant capital city Turin, and a handsome Italiano to make me fall for the region.
-Bordering both France and Switzerland, Piedmont is famed for its wines, elegance and mountains.
-Home to the Royal family of Savoy for centuries, a trip here can take you from grand palaces to the mountainous Alps, with a stop for a glass of Barolo on the way.
+A wine harvest, the charm of the capital city of Turin, and a handsome Italiano were all it took to make me fall for the region.
+Bordering both France and Switzerland, Piedmont is famous for its wine, elegance, and gorgeous mountains.
+Home to the Royal family of Savoy for centuries, a trip here can take you from grand palaces to the mountainous Alps.
+With a stop for a glass of Barolo on the way, of course.

 Discover 8 experiences you can’t miss in Piedmont!

 Turin, the first capital of Italy and the former home of Italian royalty exudes elegance and sophistication.
 No trip to the region is complete without setting foot under the beautiful covered walkways in the city center or a stroll past the Royal Palace.
 The trendy Quadrilatero Romano is one of the oldest parts of town; filled with cozy cafés and bustling trattorias.
 Climb up the hill to the Monte dei Cappuccini at sunset for one of the most romantic views of the Alps before strolling back along the river Po.

 Refuel at Al Bicerin for the best hot chocolate-coffee-cream drink in town: the famous Bicerin.
 If you visit Turin during Easter, stop by Pasticceria Ghigo for a taste of their famous nuvola di Ghigo.
 This delicious dessert is a pandoro cake covered in a thick layer of powdered sugar.
 The Porta Palazzo Market, which dominates the octagonal Piazza della Repubblica, is the largest outdoor market in Europe.
 Here you can shop for seasonal fruits, vegetables, and more.